 City Parks are a source of free RV camping but they are harder to find.
 You can inquire at the Parks and Recreation Departments found on most city's websites.
 Who knows, inquiring may get you a free overnight stay.

 National Forests and the National Park Service have some surprisingly good and free RV campsites, though, in some parts of the country more than others.
 In the Ozark National Forest in West Arkansas, for example, are several inexpensive developed campgrounds with beautiful lake views.
 Many of the National Forest Service Campgrounds are developed to one extent or another and do require fees.
 Most are very reasonable.
+What you'll often find is boondocking locations, dry camping or dispersed camping areas available free just outside National Parks or near other developed Forest Service Campgrounds within the same forest.
+You can recognize these sites as being in view from the road, typically with a fire ring and no other amenities. |

 One time, upon entering Tennesse, I stopped at the Welcome Center in Memphis.
 Here I picked up a map of the state and a pamphlet for the Natchez Trace Parkway, part of the National Parks Service.
 It showed three free campgrounds for dry camping, one at the Meriwether Lewis National Monument on the Parkway south of Nashville in Central Tennessee.
 Perfect!
 Back in the camper, I looked up the area in my Good Sam Trailer Life Directory and got directions from my iPhone using Google Maps.